iconix/iconix.github.io/_posts/2018-06-03-project-ideation.md

 layout: post
 section-type: post
 title: How I designed my OpenAI project
-category: Career
+category: DL
 tags: []
 ---

-Upon learning that I'd been [accepted to be an OpenAI Scholar this summer](/career/2018/05/30/openai-scholar), I didn't give myself much room to celebrate.
+Upon learning that I'd been [accepted to be an OpenAI Scholar this summer](/dl/2018/05/30/openai-scholar), I didn't give myself much room to celebrate.
 Instead, I immediately started stressing over my next set of decisions[^gratitude].
 One of the bigger decisions to appear in front me:

 > _What exactly will I focus on in deep learning for 13 weeks?!?_